Stories

 The ripple effect of discriminatory laws.

-Some may consider it discriminatory to charge women with child neglect while fathers are hardly held to the same standard.
+Mothers are subject to the impact of a multitude of structural and systemic barriers that disproportionately affect women.
+Some may consider it discriminatory to charge women with child neglect while fathers are less often held to the same standard.
 Indeed, women are often the victims of circumstance.
-Whether it be poverty, gender-based violence or a lack of opportunities – many find themselves standing before the court charged with child neglect.
-The courts proceed to mete out charges with little regard for the impact it has on the lives of the women who are sentenced or the children themselves.
-A generation of children are left without parental support.
+Whether it be poverty, gender-based violence or a lack of opportunities - many find themselves standing before the court charged with child neglect.
 The ripple effect on wellbeing, education and health can be devastating.

 It is time to reconsider the law and review its effects.
-Could it be possible that as a society we have failed to provide essential support for parents?
-If the state isn't able to provide access to low-cost childcare for single mothers, the law needs to take this into account.
+Could it be possible that as a society we can do more to provide essential support for families in these times?
+In the spirit of Ubuntu-ism in which it is often believed that it takes a village to raise a child, perhaps we have strayed from this approach to parenting.
+Should the law make room for a more communal approach to childcare?
 It is no longer feasible to uphold rigid sentencing.
-It must reflect changes in family dynamics.

-As Justice Defenders we dream of a day where no one is punished or imprisoned – and certainly not caned or executed – without telling their side of the story.
-Our hope is for a world where each of us is equally accountable to and protected by the law.
+As Justice Defenders we dream of a day where no one is punished or imprisoned without telling their side of the story.

 Learn more about our model.